Circles of Safety

 Confident, comfortable and ready to act, not words generally associated with the topic of child sexual abuse.

-And yet, this is exactly what participants from universities across the Pennsylvania State System of Higher Education (PASSHE) tell us upon completion of the Circles of Safety© trainings.
-To find out more, visit our Circles of Safety© in Higher Education section.
+And yet, this is exactly what participants from universities across the Pennsylvania State System of Higher Education (PASSHE) tell us upon completion of the Circles of Safety trainings.

 Core to the Stop It Now! holistic approach to prevention is conversation--direct communication about sexual victimization of children and how to prevent or stop it.
 For 22 plus years, Now! has been talking with adults and assisting them to take action on behalf of a child whether through our Helpline services, our website or through training and technical assistance.

-The Circles of Safety© program prepares multi-disciplinary teams to have the know-how and the commitment to prevention that lead to policy and practice changes which imbed effective prevention into their settings.
+The Circles of Safety program prepares multi-disciplinary teams to have the know-how and the commitment to prevention that lead to policy and practice changes which imbed effective prevention into their settings.
 Our curriculum is designed to help adults increase their own confidence and comfort level in taking preventive action steps, while supporting and guiding teams and individuals in developing safety plans, codes of conduct, and institutional cultural changes.
-Circles includes a pre-training orientation and preparation for organizing the team, a two-day training session customized to the setting and a follow-up consultation.
-To find out more, visit our Circles of Safety© in Higher Education section.
+This program includes a pre-training orientation and preparation for organizing the team, a two-day training session customized to the setting and a follow-up consultation.
+To find out more, see our Circles of Safety in Higher Education brochure.

 - Statistical knowledge relating to victims of child sexual abuse (CSA)

 - Knowledge about who can be a perpetrator of CSA

 - Feelings of certainty and comfort level in abilities to prevent or intervene in situations where a child is at risk for sexual abuse on campus

 - Overall levels of confidence, comfort, and knowledge about recognizing the warning signs of adults’ behavior that could indicate that an adult may have sexual interest in children or has inappropriate boundaries with children